Arian04/vscode-masm/README.md

 ## Requirements

-TL;DR: go [here](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022) and install Visual Studio.
-Make sure to include a C++ workload when it asks you about which workloads you want.
-If you already have those, you're done with this section :)
+1. Go [here](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022) and install Visual Studio
+2. Make sure to include a C++ workload when it asks you about which workloads you want to install.

-- MASM (ml.exe and link.exe)
-- Visual Studio (devenv.exe)

-You can either install MASM alone, or Visual Studio and MASM together.
-Visual Studio is only required if you want to debug, but I can't imagine anyone NOT wanting to debug their Assembly.
+If you already have those, you're done with this section.

 ## Installation Instructions